 The counterfeits being spread at present can be detected by checking the security features.
 In most cases, counterfeiters focus on just one or only few security features.
 Therefore, it is advisable to check several features.

-Banknote-"paper" consists of cotton.
+Banknote "paper" consists of cotton.
 It feels crisp and firm.
 With some experience, genuine money can be detected just by the feel of the paper.

-Details of the Security features
+Details of the security features

-Quick test with feeling
+Quick Test with feeling - first Euro series

-For the "Feel"-test it is important where to take hold of the banknote.
+For the "Feel" test it is important where to take hold of the banknote.
 Take the banknote with thumb and index on the trapezoid field (see green arrow) to feel a strong raised printing.
 As you will have to adjust the orientation of the banknote anyway, use the second hand to draw the banknote, making the copyright line BCE, ECB, EZB, EKT, EKP slip between the fingers of the first hand.

 Get hold of the banknote by laying one finger on the trapezoid field.